-Are you getting ready to order a cover for your new book?
-Not sure what to prepare for it?
+Are you getting ready to order a cover for your new book soon?
+Not sure what to prepare for the book cover design process?

-These don’t have to be the final versions as they can be changed later.
+These don’t always have to be the final versions as they can be changed later.
 Many designers don’t mind updating these.
 But the final version is always best because it solidifies typography for the design.

 3. Book Dimensions (page size and page count – is it 6×9 and 200 pages or 5.5×8.5/300 pages etc)